FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_03.md

 \end{equation}
 $$

-In addition, in locations where the acceleration is specified as geometric boundary condition, the displacement of the following equation can be acquired from equation $\eqref{eq:2.5.2}$.
+In the portion, where the acceleration is specified as a geometric boundary condition, the displacement of the following equation is obtained from Eq.$\eqref{eq:2.5.2}$.

 $$